Aalto-CRAI-CIS/Detecting-covert-disruption/README.md

 Model card as suggested in Mitchell et al. (2019).

-## Data input
+## Data input for feature extraction

-This project requires conversational data as input in JSON format, with the following structure:
+This project requires conversational data as input in JSON format for feature extraction, with the following structure:

 * conversation_id: a key at root level for each conversation included in the dataset